 - Email newsletters allow you to send targeted information to your audience, helping customers feel catered to and encouraging them to engage more with your brand.

 - You can segment your email lists to send personalized newsletters.
 You can sort the list into groups based on factors like purchase history and age demographics, then cater each newsletter to each group.

 Thus, you can show customers products or news on what they may be interested in.
-Following such ways to engage customers can be the best retention tactics, any business can follow.
-They prefer choosing your brand over others and stay linked with you for a longer period of time.
+Following such ways to engage customers can be the best retention tactic, any business can follow.
+They prefer choosing your brand over others and stay linked with you for a longer time.

 - Keep your focus on benefits parts as customers are not really concerned about a specific feature added.
 Instead, they want to know how it will help them achieve their goals.

 - Make use of good content and eye-catching visuals to convey your message to your customers.